tylerebowers/Schwab-API-Python/README.md

 # TD-Ameritrade-API-Python-Wrapper
 This is an (unofficial) wrapper to make using the TD Ameritrade API easier.
 The idea is to make an easy to understand, highly-organized wrapper for the api.
-What you need to do
+What you need to do:
 You need to fill in your credentials in the globals.py file.
 Install websockets, requests, and window-terminal
 main.py is where all your code should go.